 Best practices to prevent PAD

 The treatment for PAD aims to reduce the clinical manifestations of PAD and to put a stop to the further development of the condition.
 You would be happy to know, that exercises, changes in lifestyle, and some medication for pad pain can slow the process.
 In addition, if you carry good luck, these practices can even reverse the symptoms.
 Let’s take a look at them!

 Not only for the pad, but tobacco is a major cause of various health issues.
-Talking specifically about the peripheral arterial disease, smoking is a major risk factor.
+Talking specifically about peripheral arterial disease, smoking is a major risk factor.
 Though it’s not an easy task, seek nicotine replacements, anti-smoking medications, and behavior modification programs to help you ease the strain.
-Once you stop smoking, there will be a gradual decrease in the progression of PAD and few other heart-related issues.
+Once you stop smoking, there will be a gradual decrease in the progression of PAD and a few other heart-related issues.